Tips to deal with fruit fly nuisance

 Also:

-- Add accelerator powder to add more beneficial bacteria to speed up decomposition.
+• Add Green Cone accelerator powder to food waste to add more beneficial bacteria to speed up decomposition.

 Get trap happy